 Geneva Public Prosecutor’s Office

-The Geneva Public Prosecutor’s Office scored a significant victory in January by convicting controversial mining magnate Beny Steinmetz.
-The Swiss prosecutors found him guilty of bribing a public official in Guinea to secure a lucrative iron-ore mining licence.
+The Geneva Public Prosecutor’s Office scored a significant victory in January by obtaining the conviction of controversial mining magnate Beny Steinmetz.
+A court found him guilty of bribing a public official in Guinea to secure a lucrative iron-ore mining licence.
 The Geneva case was the first time Steinmetz has been convicted over his role in a long-running dispute over mining rights in Guinea, which has been the subject of corruption probes across the globe.
 Swiss practitioners described Geneva prosecutors’ success in the Steinmetz case as a “milestone” achievement.
 The case against Steinmetz was prosecuted by Yves Bertossa who previously conducted investigations into London-based HSBC and Chinese oil company Addax – both of which resulted in corporate settlements with the office.
 Steinmetz denies wrongdoing and has appealed against his conviction.